- Hauling and towing strength (V-6)

-Five trim grades are available, including Frontier S and SV (both available with either the four-cylinder or V-6 engine), the PRO-4X, the Desert Runner, and the SL (available in Crew Cab only).
+There are five versions of the 2015 Nissan Frontier available, including base Frontier S and SV models–both available with the four-cylinder or V-6–, the Desert Runner, PRO-4X and the SL, which is only available in Crew Cab layout.

 While the Frontier is mid-sized, it's certainly large enough for most folks.
 It's easy to enter and exit thanks to its slightly lower-than-full-size height, and the front seats are supportive and comfortable upright.
 Visibility is good throughout the Frontier range.

-The 2014 Nissan Frontier hasn't yet been rated by the National Highway Traffic Safety Administration (NHTSA) aside from a three-star rollover rating, but the Insurance Institute for Highway Safety (IIHS) rates the Frontier with top marks of "good" in moderate overlap front, side, and roof-strength tests; the Frontier's head restraints and seats scored "acceptable" in IIHS testing.
+The 2015 Nissan Frontier hasn't been officially rated by the National Highway Traffic Safety Administration (NHTSA), but the Insurance Institute for Highway Safety (IIHS) has awarded marks of "good" in moderate overlap front-impact and roof strength tests, while head restraints score "acceptable" ratings.

 Despite the lack of comprehensive official scores for the current model, the Frontier remains our top pick in this category for its strong history and solid list of standard safety equipment.